 Header image courtesy of Yaqut’s Lanzhou Hand-pulled Beef Noodles (via Foodpanda)

-Towards the north, the food is mainly hearty, salty, starchy, with wheat as the main staple due to the harsher climate.
-Whereas, towards the south, rice is the main stable, and the food you will find is more light and sweet, with more vegetables in their diet.
+China is a country where regional differences are reflected in its food.
+Boasting a vast geographical landscape, the style of cooking can be divided into two main styles: northern and southern.
+In the north, the food is hearty, salty, and starchy, with wheat as the main staple due to the harsher climate.
+In comparison, towards the south, rice is the main staple, and the food is generally lighter and sweeter, with more vegetables.
 However, this is just an oversimplification of Chinese cuisine and there are many more factors to take into consideration, such as ethnicity and religion.

 Yaqut’s Lanzhou Hand-pulled Beef Noodles, Shop 10A, 1/F, Grand Millennium Plaza, 181 Queen’s Road Central, Sheung Wan | (+852) 9157 2777

-Tian Shan Xiao Guan (天山小館), Shop A, G/F, 12 Mercury Street, Tin Hau | (+852) 2805 6130
+Tian Shan Xiao Guan (天山小館), Shop A, 12 Mercury Street, Tin Hau | (+852) 2805 6130

-Northern Dumpling Yuan, 69 Wellington Street, Central | (+852) 2525 9018
+Northern Dumpling Yuan (北方餃子源), 69 Wellington Street, Central | (+852) 2525 9018